-I am seeking proactive, curious prospective PhD students who get things done, to join my new research lab.
+I am seeking proactive, curious prospective PhD students who get things done, to join the Reducing Information Ecosystem Threats (RIET) Lab.

 Come work with me on some of the most vexing threats to democratic nations, including disinformation, weaponized controversy, trust erosion on- and offline, and botnets.
 Use state-of-the-art technologies and help collect petabyte-scale datasets from social networks.